aukraine/doctor_appointments_api/README.md

 > - TODO: try to deploy separatelly

 **12. Future Improvements:**
-- Consider additional features or improvements, such as notifications, email confirmations, or an admin interface.
+> - consider additional features or improvements, such as notifications, email confirmations, or an admin interface.
+> - implement cron job to mark all TimeSlot's and Appointment `end_time of those is in the past`

 **13. Final Testing:**
 - Before launching the service, thoroughly test it to make sure it meets the minimal expectations and any additional features you've implemented.